WokLibCodeClub/Snake/Week1/Step3-Using_print/README.md

 ```
 print(3+4*5)
 ```
 But beware!
-One thing you
-*can't* do with `print` is mix text and numbers in one statement.
+If you are using a plus sign to join items one thing you *can't* do with `print` is mix text and numbers in one statement.
 Change your code to
 ```
 print('My age is ' + 21)